lindenb/jvarkit/docs/VcfBurdenFisherH.md

 Variant in that VCF should have one and only one ALT allele.
 Use https://github.com/lindenb/jvarkit/wiki/VcfMultiToOneAllele if needed.
-VCF header must contain a pedigree ( see VCFinjectPedigree ).
+VCF header must contain a pedigree ( see VCFinjectPedigree ) or a pedigree must be defined.

+## Lumpy-SV

+ * 20180115: this tools recognize lumpy-sv genotypes

 ### Output

 #### INFO column